iffy-pi/winpushbullet/README.md

 ### How-To
 Download and run the latest released installer.
+Note: Some Windows 10 system may not work with the notification version used in the main installer.
+In those cases, please download the alternate installer provided.
+If you still have notification issues, please make a GitHub issue.

 ### Configure Your Apple Device(s) (Optional)
 I also designed some Apple shortcuts which use the PushBullet API to allow you to use PushBullet on your Apple devices.